Jacksonville Guardianship Lawyer

 Home / Jacksonville Guardianship Lawyer

-Jacksonville Guardianship Attorney
+Guardianship Attorney in Jacksonville, FL

-When a loved one needs help making decisions or taking care of their finances, you want to help.
-Florida laws don’t allow just anyone to step in and start making decisions for another adult, however.
-You must have permission to help.
 If your loved one created a durable power of attorney or a health care advance directive, they may have named you as an agent to make decisions now that they need help.
 If they did not, you may need to pursue guardianship through the court system.

 In Florida, the probate court reviews petitions for guardianship.
 For adults, the courts view guardianship as a serious intrusion on a person’s civil liberties and will only apply it if no other options are available.
 Once the court applies for the guardianship in Jacksonville, the subject is known as a “ward.”
 Generally speaking, guardianships apply in three circumstances:

-• Minors: If a minor has no living parents or their parents have had their parental rights removed, they need a legal guardian to care for them.
+1. Minors.
+If a minor has no living parents or their parents have had their parental rights removed, they need a legal guardian to care for them.
 In some cases, a minor may also need a guardian to oversee a large inheritance.

 The probate court oversees the guardianship, from appointment to the end of the guardianship.
+You’ll need to hire a guardianship lawyer to help you during this legally complex process.

 Voluntary Vs. Involuntary Guardianship